Katherine A. High

-Katherine A. High is an American doctor-scientist who is an emeritus professor at the Perelman School of Medicine at the University of Pennsylvania.
-She was the co-founder, president, and chief scientific officer of Spark Therapeutics and currently serves as President of Therapeutics at AskBio.
-She has worked in the area of gene therapy, performing both basic research and clinical investigations.
-She has been recognized for her distinguished contributions to the field, having designed, sponsored, and conducted the first clinical trial of an adeno-associated viral vector (AAV) gene therapy injected into the skeletal muscle (1999), the first trial of AAV gene therapy introduced into the liver (2001), and the first trial in the US of an AAV gene therapy injected into the subretinal space (2007).
+Katherine A. High is an American physician-scientist who is an emeritus professor at the Perelman School of Medicine at the University of Pennsylvania.
+She was the co-founder, president, and chief scientific officer of Spark Therapeutics and is CEO of the ophthalmology gene therapy company RhyGaze.
+She has been recognized for her contributions to the field of gene therapy, having designed, sponsored, and conducted the first clinical trial of an adeno-associated viral vector (AAV) gene therapy injected into the skeletal muscle (1999), the first trial of AAV gene therapy introduced into the liver (2001), and the first trial in the US of an AAV gene therapy injected into the subretinal space (2007).
+She was among the first to elucidate human immune responses to systemically administered AAV vectors, and developed solutions that are used in clinical gene therapy.
+High is an elected member of the National Academy of Medicine, the National Academy of Sciences, the American Academy of Arts and Sciences, and the Royal College of Physicians.

 Education

 High received an A.B. in chemistry at Harvard University in 1972.
 She started her medical training at the University of North Carolina (UNC) School of Medicine, during which she took a leave of absence to work in a chemistry research lab at UNC.
 After returning and completing her medical degree in 1978, High continued with a residency in internal medicine.
 She then became a hematology fellow at Yale University under the supervision of Edward J Benz Jr, during which she worked on the molecular genetics of globin genes and oncogenes.